emard/UK101onFPGA/tools/esp32/README.md

 # Comfortable way

-If you have a collection of "*.orao" snapshots copy then anywhere to SD card.
+If you have a collection of "*.orao" snapshots copy them anywhere to SD card.
+Read "Easy way" below on how to produce snapshots.
 Copy to root of SD card "osd.py", "ld_orao.py", "ecp5.py" (from esp32ecp5) and orao bitstream to "/sd/orao/bitstreams/ulx3s_12f_orao.bit"